-regarding the timing issues for filing a contribution petition.
+Timing for Filing "Contribution" Petition or Petition for Fees under §508(a): Case law conflicts regarding the timing issues for filing a contribution petition.
 Section 508(a) in pertinent part now states (with the "redlining showing the 2009 amendments):

-The court from time to time, after due notice and hearing, and after considering the financial resources of the parties, may order any party to pay a reasonable amount for his own or the other party's costs and attorney's fees. \\\ At the conclusion of any prejudgment dissolution proceeding under this subsectionthe case, contribution to attorney's fees and costs may be awarded from the opposing party in accordance with subsection (j) of Section 503 and in any other proceeding under this subsection.
+The court from time to time, after due notice and hearing, and after considering the financial resources of the parties, may order any party to pay a reasonable amount for his own or the other party's costs and attorney's fees.
+At the conclusion of any prejudgment dissolution proceeding under this subsectionthe ease, contribution to attorney's fees and costs may be awarded from the opposing party in accordance with subsection (j) of Section 503 and in any other proceeding under this subsection.

-So, 503(j) no longer applies to post-decree petitions.
+So, 503(j)(1) and (2) no longer applies (the timing and criteria elements) to post-decree petitions.
 It is only incorporated by reference when addressing pre-decree situations - with the specific reference being "prejudgment dissolution" proceedings.
+Consider this language with the following provisions of Section 508(a): "All provisions for contribution under this subsection shall also be subject to paragraphs (3), (4), and (5) of subsection (j) of Section 503."
 The pertinent parts of §503(j) of the IMDMA that apply to pre-judgment dissolution proceedings (and not to pre-judgment parenting cases under the maxim of construction that the inclusion of one means the exclusion of the other) are:

-Time for Hearing - After Close of Proofs and Before Judgment is Entered: After proofs have closed in the final hearing on all other issues between the parties \\\ and before judgment is entered, a party's petition for contribution to fees and costs incurred in the proceeding shall be heard and decided, in accordance with the following provisions:
+Time for Hearing - After Close of Proofs and Before Judgment is Entered: After proofs have closed in the final hearing on all other issues between the parties and before judgment is entered, a party's petition for contribution to fees and costs incurred in the proceeding shall be heard and decided, in accordance with the following provisions: